primeqa/primeqa/extensions/udapdr/README.md

 We include [two sample synthetic query datasets](https://zenodo.org/record/7701883#.ZAXr6ezMKdY) for LoTTE and BEIR.
 To generate the datasets, we used our corpus-adapted prompting approach from [the paper](https://arxiv.org/abs/2303.00807), leveraging both GPT-3 and Flan-T5 XXL.

+To download the BEIR datasets directly, please go to [the official BEIR site](https://github.com/beir-cellar/beir).

 To download the question and documents sets for evaluation, please go to [the following download site](https://zenodo.org/record/7698919#.ZAOg5-zMKdY).

-To download the BEIR datasets directly, please go to [the official BEIR site](https://github.com/beir-cellar/beir).
+To download the ColBERTv2 retriever zeroshot results, please go to the [following download site](https://zenodo.org/record/7782210#.ZCRZeOzMKdY).

 ## Training and Inference